Pablovinas/TFM-paper_QS_ions/README.md

 # TFM-paper_QS_ions
-This code is part of my end of master's degree thesis and also part of a future paper.
+This code is part of my end of master's degree thesis and also part of a future paper which is still in progress.

 First, I show how to compute the critical line for a $\lambda\phi^4$ self-interacting field phase transition.
 This is made in the critical_field script, in which it is also computed a contourplot with T in the Y axis in order to compare with experiments.